htarold/openvent/README.md

 charger.
 Even a small power bank (single 18650) should be enough to power the system for an hour if disconnected from the charger.
 Many power banks come with state-of-charge indicators, which may prove useful.
+All of them have a charging indicator which will verify they are on charge.
 Mains power does not enter the system.
 With a portable oxygen bottle and castors on the ventilator base, the patient can be readily moved around with the ventilator.